imayank/Project_3/writeup_template.md

 ### Test a Model on New Images

+The respective code is contained in the notebook under the section titled **Test a model on new Images**

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.